2025-2026 MJCA Board

 Jack Norfleet

-Jack Norfleet is a fourth-generation beef producer from Mexico, Missouri.
-He was raised on his family’s cattle and row crop operation in the southwest corner of Audrain County, where he developed a strong passion for agriculture.
-Today, he helps manage about 40 head of commercial cattle alongside my dad.
-I’m currently attending State Technical College of Missouri, where he’s studying agricultural business to build a strong foundation for his future in the industry.
-Jack also raises and sells show calves to young 4-H and FFA members and is actively starting his career as an auctioneer.
-After graduation, he plans to return to the family farm, continue expanding his show calf business, and grow his own auctioneering company.
+Today, Jack helps manage approximately 40 head of commercial cattle alongside his father.
+He is currently attending State Technical College of Missouri, studying agricultural business to build a solid foundation for his future.
+In addition, Jack raises and sells show calves to 4-H and FFA members and is launching his career as an auctioneer.

 Vice President